 It was contemplated that the Institute would provide facili ies for advanced training to a selected number of persons.
-We were not thinking so much of quantity as of quality, and 1 would like to say that one of the points to which we attached importance was the History of Medicine.
-We wanted chairs to be established in the History of Medicine.
-We did not want the Institute to be an Ins itute for Avurveda or for Unani or for Homoeopathy but we did want chairs to be established for the History of Medicine.
-I would like to know whether chairs for the Histo-y of Medicine have been established, and if so, with what results.
+We were not thinking so much of quantity as of quality, and I would like to say that one of points to which we attached importance was the History of Medicine.
+We wanted chairs to be established the History of Medicine.
+We did not want the Institute to be an Institute for Ayurveda or for Unani or Homoeopathy but we did chairs to be established for the History of Medicine.
+I would like to know whether chairs for the History Medicine have been established, and if so, with what results.
 We wanted the Institute staff to be selec'ed from the best material in the country.
 You are having a competitive examination for selecting under-graduate students but what about the postgraduate students?
 How are you selecting your post-graduate s'udents?
 Some light should have been thrown in this Report on this point.
 Sir, the hospital which is attached to the Institute is a 100-bedded hospital.
-Now, you cannot really run a big Institute with a 100-bedded hospi'al.
+Now, you cannot really run a big Institute with a 100-bedded hospital.

-DR. SHRIMATI SEETA PARMANAND: It is raised to 200 now.
+DR. SHRIMATI SEETA PARMA-NAND: It is raised to 200 now.

 SHRI P. N. SAPRU: I am glad to hear that.
-In the Report the figure given is IOO.
-But even 200 is a very small figure and in a big town like De hi it should be possible to have a big hospital.
+In the Report the figure given is 100.
+But even 200 is a very small figure and in a big town De hi it should be possible to have a big hospital.
 As a matter of fact a big town was selected for the reason that it would be able to provide clinical material.
-Some of us thought that it might be located in some place removed from the din and noise of towns but then the view which prevailed with the Committee was that it should be located at a big centre because clinical material would be available only in big centres.
+Some of us thought that it might be located in some removed from the din and noise towns but then the view which prevailed with the Committee was that it should be located at a big centrebecause clinical material would available only in big centres.

 Sir, one of the branches of knowledge in which our doctors are very deficient is psychological medicine.
-Many physicians say today, many men who have given thought to medical questions say today; that many diseases are of a psychosoma ic character.
+Many physicians say today, many men who have given thought to medical questions say today, that many diseases are of a psychosoma ic character.
 Between the body and the mind there is an intimate relationship and therefore emphasis is laid in these days on psychological medicine.